the-other-mariana/dc-final/README.md

 Distributed Systems Class - Final Challenge
 ===========================================

 This is the final challenge  for the Distributed Computing Class.
-This is the integration of 3 phases.

 A strong recomendation is that you develop your solution the most simple, readable, scalable and plugable as possible.
 In the future you may reuse this code to be integrated with  more services, so a well-defined design and implementation will make it easier to integrate new modules into your distributed application.